 Suppliers' policies and practices must comply, at a minimum, with all applicable laws and regulations, including those concerning child labor; forced labor; abuse of labor; freedom of association and collective bargaining; discrimination; wages and benefits; working hours and overtime; health and safety and environmental practices.
 New agreements with suppliers require compliance with our SGP.
 We have communicated these expectations, trained suppliers and started a comprehensive auditing process.
-In 2007, we conducted 1,313 supplier audits, a 28 percent increase since 2006.
 We have also worked with our bottling partners so that they have similar principles to target suppliers not covered by our program.

 We seek to better understand the impact of the

 Our customers are continually looking for ways to reduce costs, improve sales and profits, and deliver better-quality, more diverse products to consumers.
 We work to create additional value for our customers by anticipating their demands and interests and to proactively deliver viable solutions for their businesses.

 In Africa, Asia, Europe, Latin America and North America,